WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - iOS Update Blocking

 Make sure you don't have any VPNs turned on during the installation even when using the madNS Config Profile.
+Note you will need the set up your VPN using the guide in Portal

 ### Part [1/2] Installing the Config Profile
 1. Go down to [Downloads](#downloads) and click on the link, then Config Profiles and then select the Config Profile you would like to install